A Florida mediation attorney who resolves disputes without the courtroom.

 - Florida courts order mediation before trial in most civil matters

-- Parties may select a certified mediator or the court appoints one
+- Parties may select a mediator or the court appoints one

-- Mediation statement preparation required before most sessions
+- Mediation statement preparation is required before most sessions

 - 75% or more of court-ordered mediations result in settlement